Taymour25/Assignemt2_soft/README.md

  * Toffee Project
  * CS251

- * Create folder called "batadase" and put the database file  in it for working database Connection.
+ * Create a folder called "batadase" and put the database file  in it for working database Connection.